ku-dmlab/ACA/README.md

 ```

 ## Tips
-1. Search "other envs" in the code to find the parameters for Humanoid-v4 environments.
+1. Search "for humanoid-v4" in the code to find the parameters for Humanoid-v4 environments.
 2. The version of MuJoCo is mujoco210.